Deep Convective Cloud

 TOA signal in UV, VIS, NIR and SWIR spectral domains to DCC properties.
 For that, we have used the radiative transfer tools of the ARTDECO package,

 already used to simulate Level 1B images of future 3MI and MetImage sensors on EPS-SG platform.

 The combined analysis of the geophysical varibility of micro- and macro-physical parameters of the DCC

 from the database and their impact on the shape and magnitude of the TOA signal from the sensitivity study

-will used for a performance analysis on Sentinel-3/OLCI and
+was used for a performance analysis on Sentinel-3/OLCI and

 Contact at Hygeos: Dominique Jolivet